Szhenger/simple-feed/README.md

 * Back-End Logic:
     * Django processes the user requests.
 For example, when a new feed is added, Django validates the feed URL, stores the data in the database, and invokes feedparser to fetch items from the feed.
 * Feed Parsing and Scheduling:
     * After a user subscribes to a feed, the back-end uses the feedparser library to extract content from the RSS URL.
-Then, the schedule and threading libraries ensure that feeds are updated at 7:30 AM daily without user intervention.
+Then, the schedule and threading libraries ensure that feeds are updated at 07:30 daily without user intervention.
 * Content Rendering:
     * The content (e.g., user profiles, feeds, and items) is dynamically rendered using Django templates, providing users with an up-to-date view of their feeds.
 Public and private feeds are managed through Django views, ensuring that only authorized users can view private feeds.